Skip to main content

 — Editor in aerospace & computing

-The level of expertise required to join one of our journal’s editorial teams greatly varies by role, but for all our editorial roles you will need to demonstrate sufficient subject matter expertise to be able to confidently and expertly judge other researchers’ work – usually in form of a respectable publication record and a current position as a senior researcher.
+The level of expertise required to join one of our journal’s editorial teams greatly varies by position, but for all our editorial roles you will need to demonstrate sufficient subject matter expertise to be able to confidently and expertly judge other researchers’ work — usually in the form of a respectable publication record and a current position as a senior researcher.

 What you need to bring iStock-636159716-800px